Stephen Shore's personal tribute to Andy Warhol

-Shore met Warhol in 1965 when Shore was just 17, but already an accomplished photographer.
+Today, on Shore's 71st birthday, we rightfully regard him as one of the leading practitioners of contemporary photography.
+But when Shore met Warhol in 1965 when Shore was just 17, he was another nascent snapper showing promise, but in need of guidance.
 The pop artist invited Stephen along to the Factory, enabling the teenager to both document Warhol’s infamous studio, and also learn how so talented and visionary an artist made his work.
-Yet, their friendship went beyond art.
+Their friendship developed beyond art.

-So, what made Stephen post the picture?
-An answer lies in this accompanying memoir, published in the book.
-Shore and Warhol had a close personal friendship, in part because they were geographically quite close too.
+As the photographer explains in our book Factory: Andy Warhol, Shore and Warhol had a close personal friendship, in part because they were geographically quite close too.

 “I was the only person of the people who were hanging out with him, or one of the few, who lived uptown,” Shore writes.
 “Often we would wind up, say, in Chinatown at 2 a.m. and share a cab home.
 We’d have conversations.
 He was very open and unaffected.
 He would say things he wouldn’t have said in a more public situation.

 “One time Andy asked me if I had seen some film on the Late, Late Show the previous night.
 I forget the film, but Priscilla Lane was in it.
 A 1930s tearjerker.
 And, in fact, I had.
 Andy wanted to know what the ending was, because he said he started crying and fell asleep.

 Then he said, “And the television was off in the morning, so I guess my mother must have come in and turned it off.”
 He never talked about his mother.
 She was just mentioned as a part of his life, like, I woke up and the television was off, so I guess my mother turned it off.